Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 1. Does Not Collect Logs

-BlackVPN does not collect logs your browsing history or online services.
+BlackVPN does not collect logs of your browsing history or online activities.

 In addition, they don’t keep DNS logs or a record of your real IP address connecting to their VPN.